-The Baolis of Mehrauli are three water wells approached through a single stage known as stepwells located in Mehrauli in Delhi, India, in the Mehrauli Archaeological Park.
-These are the Anangtal Baoli, the Gandhak Ki Baoli, and last is the Rajon Ki Baoli.
+The Baolis of Mehrauli are three water wells approached through a single-stage known as stepwells located in Mehrauli in Delhi, India, in the Mehrauli Archaeological Park.
+These are the Anangtal Baoli, the Gandhak Ki Baoli, and the last is the Rajon Ki Baoli.

-There are four levels at down.
-Each level has a courtyard and rooms with ornate work around it that lies unnoticed.
-Opposite the baoli are a Lodi Dynasty mausoleum and both the structures say ‘Protected Monument’.
+There are four levels down.
+Each level has a courtyard and rooms with ornate work around it that lie unnoticed.
+Opposite the Baoli are a Lodi Dynasty mausoleum and both the structures say ‘Protected Monument’.
 The monument is of national importance under the Ancient and Historical Monuments and Archaeological Sites and Remains Act 1951.

 It was built in the 15th century by a Sufi saint who is buried in the tomb next door.
 The mosque must have been splendid in its day, although little of its original decoration remains.
 However with the tomb that has a spectacular mosaic ceiling that is worth the visit to Mehrauli.

 Jamali Kamali Mosque and Tomb located in the Archaeological Village complex in Mehrauli, New Delhi, comprise two monuments adjacent to each other, one is the mosque of two persons with the names Jamali and Kamali and the second is the tomb.